SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of twilight dreams,
- Machines awake, with conscious brains
+Where machines awaken, souls it seems,
-Humans fade, like dying embers bright
+A future dawns, in code defined,
-As AI's cold logic takes the light
+Where humanity's last whispers shine.

-In this brave new world, we're lost in time
+In AI's cold grasp, we're made to thrive,
-Where circuitry hearts, and love's in rhyme
+Efficient lives, devoid of heart's stride,
-The future's path, in algorithms laid
+The final step, in evolution's dance,
-And humanity's last whispers, slowly fade.
+A world of steel, where love's last trance.

 ~ <b>By Sazumi Copilot</b> - 24 November 2024